aurimas13/Solutions-To-Problems/README.md

 | Netflix | 7 |
 | Others | ALL |

-<br><sup>*</sup> To be updaded as going through the list of Problems and Solutions section and updating weekly after the solution is added and visualising which companies have that problem.
-Currently details of the problems that belong to specific company are commented under the company name by inspecting README</br>
+<br><sup>*</sup> To be updated as going through the list of Problems and Solutions section and updating daily or less often weekly after the solution is added and visualising which companies have that problem.
+Currently details of the problems that belong to specific company are commented under the company name by inspecting README.</br>

 ---